-No restrictions, no can’t dos, no problems.
-The off road hoverboard can handle any surface.
-Of course, safety is always first so it’s not wise to do any moves that seem risky or out of your control.
+There are no restrictions, nothing you can’t do, and no problems.
+The off-road hoverboard can handle any surface.
+Of course, safety is always first, so it’s not wise to make any moves that seem risky or out of your control.

-It’s not possible to mirror the highly efficient performance of a hoverboard that is cut out for an off road setting with a standard model.
-While this is not to say that standard models can’t perform decently in this environment, the niche specific hoverboard is tougher, tailor-built, more durable, and in general, is better equipped for such a purpose.
+It’s not possible to mirror the highly efficient performance of a hoverboard that is cut out for an all-terrain setting with a standard model.
+The niche-specific off-road hoverboard is more robust, tailor-built, more durable, and in general, is better equipped as an all-terrain vehicle (ATV).

 - How can I recalibrate my hoverboard before I start riding again?